Rachel Scott: Murder

-Craig later expressed extreme regret for his last interaction with his sister: slamming a car door at her when being dropped off at school that morning.

 Funeral

 Scott was buried at Chapel Hill Memorial Gardens in Centennial on April 24, 1999, following a two-hour funeral service held at the Trinity Christian Center.
-Her funeral was one of the first services following the massacre and was attended by more than 1,000 people that included friends and staff at Columbine High School.
+Her funeral was one of the first services following the massacre and was attended by nearly 2,000 people, including friends and staff at Columbine High School.
 The Reverend Porter began the service by addressing the congregation with the question, "What has happened to us as a people that this should happen to us?"
 He then addressed the solemn crowd with a speech that included references to Scott's pious character, kind nature and love of her fellow human, before stating: "You have graduated early from this life to a far better one, where there is no sorrow, violence or death."
 Her friends from the Orchard Road Christian Church Youth Group also sang a song at the service, composed in her honor, entitled "Why Did You Have to Leave?"
 Attendees were invited to talk at the service, as "My Heart Will Go On" was played.

 Those conveying their eulogies included one youth who had been considered an outcast at Columbine High School, who stated: "All my life I prayed that someone would love me and make me feel wanted.
 God sent me an angel," before staring at Scott's casket and weeping.
-Nick Baumgart, who accompanied Rachel to the high school prom as her date three days before her murder, also spoke, saying: "A truer friend, you couldn't find.
+Nick Baumgart, who accompanied Scott to the high school prom as her date three days before her murder, also spoke, saying: "A truer friend, you couldn't find.
 You could be having the worst day of your entire life; all she had to do was smile."
 Scott's parents chose not to speak at the service, but issued a statement in which they described their daughter as "a girl whose love of life was constantly reflected in her love and zeal for music, drama, photography, and for her friends".
 Prior to her burial, mourners who had known Scott throughout her life were invited to write messages of condolence, grief and thankfulness on her ivory white casket.
 Her coffin was adorned with messages of love, gratitude, and grief.
 The funeral service was broadcast by CNN and MSNBC.
+At the time, the event was the most watched broadcast in CNN history.